TeamGraphix/graphix/COMPATIBILITY.md

 ## [0.4] - 2026-08-03

+- #484: J & CZ transpilation.
+  - Replaced `Circuit.transpile()` with a new approach based decomposing circuits into J & CZ gates.
+  - The transpiler now returns `TranspiledPattern` or `TranspiledFlow`, instead of `TranspileResult`.

+- #168, #498: `Pattern.remove_pauli_measurements` replaces `Pattern.perform_pauli_measurements`.

+- #468, #511: The `pyzx` module has been moved to a separate plugin: https://github.com/thierry-martinez/graphix-pyzx/

 - #571: Method `Pattern.graph` (formely `Pattern.extract_graph`) is removed.
 Use instead `Pattern.to_opengraph().graph` which standardizes the pattern and fails gracefully if there are non-commutative Cliffords.

 - #518: Numba-jit statevector backend.